Mjz86/C_colon/mcc.md

 // if the start  up loader failed in a duplication region check, the program is ill-formed  .
+// however if the hot loading loader failed , its a contract violation.

 - duplicate resolution :
-0. find the highest priority export adress .O(M).
+0. find the highest priority export adress .
 1. assign all the other adresss to this address.
 3 . return successfully

-// this is done after the module deinitilization
+// this is done after the module deinitilization O(total_symbol_count) time complexity
-- dynamic unload :
+- dynamic unload ( unchecked)
 0.make  lockgard mutex.
+1. do steps 1 ,2,3  in `dynamic load` to create  the sorted remove symbol table.
+O(total_symbol_count) memory amd time.
+2. search  the first element of remove table  in the sorted_symbols ( binary/linear search) , and remove it  with std::remove_if style algorithm on all tables, and then search for the next one ( skipping all of the ones that were before us), do this intil the remote table is empty.
+3. update total_symbol_count and return successfully ( and unlock)

+// safer but O(total_symbol_count*log(#binaries)) time complexity
+- dynamic unload ( with use after free check, but a bit slower) :
+0.make  lockgard mutex.
-1. get the beginning and end pointers for each binary that needs unloading.
+1. get the beginning and end pointers for each binary that needs unloading,  and sort theses  via radix sort to allowe for binary search  for range check.
-2. for all elements in symbol_ptr_and_mask:
+2. for all elements in symbol_ptr:
 3. if element and its internal function and storage being pointed to  is not in range of any of the binary pointers , we continue  to next.
 4. if the element itself was not in binary unload range we fail  by termination ( try to unload symbol while its used ,obvious and easy to check use after free).
 5. remove this element  from the array ( std:: remove_if style removal over the entire loop)
 6. continue till all are done.
-8. return successfully ( and unlock)
+8. update total_symbol_count and return successfully ( and unlock)